 “Go thou to Rome, — at once the Paradise The grave, the city, and the wilderness”. ― Percy Bysshe Shelley, Adonais, 49.

 Few places live up to the writings of romantic poets as Rome does, with the beauty of its ruined past and the greatness of its seemingly never-ending reinventions.
 This morning we visit the Palatine Hill to wander among the ruins of the imperial palace, and the history of settlement that extends back to the legendary foundations of the Eternal City, and for a guided stroll through the Roman Forum.
-The afternoon is free to relax, shop or individual sightseeing.
-In the early evening we have a private visit to the Vatican Museums and Sistine Chapel, so that we can fully appreciate the glory of Renaissance Rome in the masterpieces of Raphael and Michelangelo without the perennial crowds.
-After our visit, we enjoy a farewell dinner at Antica Pesa, a fine historic restaurant in Trastevere.
+In the afternoon, we visit the Vatican Museums, where our visit includes areas closed to the public, including the beautiful Niccoline Chapel, whose frescoes by Fra Angelico are the first Renaissance artworks in Rome.
+In the evening, we enjoy a farewell dinner at Antica Pesa, a fine historic restaurant in Trastevere.
 (B, D)

 Friday 26 April: Departure